Wedding Photographer at Hampton Court House

 Here are a few taken at different locations around the house before the couple joined their guests, and I concentrated on more natural moments…

 A prominent place is the front doorway.
-I edit some in colour and some in black and white which worked well in the latter.
+I edited some in colour and some in black and white, which worked well in the latter.

 The garden patio provides some stunning light through the foliage.

-Walking across the lawns for their portraits: This gives a better impression of the scale of the grounds behind the house.
+Walking across the lawns for their portraits gives a better impression of the scale of the grounds behind the house.

 Autumnal and emotive: As the couple kissed, they seemed oblivious to me photographing it.
-Not a common situation outside a wedding day admittedly!
+It’s not a common situation outside a wedding day, admittedly!

 This piano is in the Great Hall and is available for booked pianists to use before and after the ceremony.